 A cataract is a clouding of the eye's natural lens.
-At the Arizona Eye Institute & Cosmetic Laser Center, Dr. Emilio Justo can diagnose and treat cataracts to restore your quality of life.
+At the Arizona Eye Institute & Cosmetic Laser Center in Phoenix, AZ, Dr. Emilio Justo can diagnose and treat cataracts to restore your quality of life.

 How do you know if you have a cataract?

 As the cataract spreads on your lens, your vision will become more and more blurry.
 Patients with cataracts may also notice double vision in a single eye, though this issue tends to dissipate as the cataract grows.

 Cataracts impact several aspects of vision.
 Colors may begin to appear faded or dull.
 You may notice increased glare or halos around lights.
 It is also common for patients to develop light sensitivity or have trouble seeing at night.

 Cataracts are a progressive condition.
 The larger the cataract grows, the more vision issues develop.
 You may need to repeatedly update your prescription to accommodate vision loss.

 When a cataract is present, light entering the eye becomes scattered, resulting in blurred vision.

 The crystalline lens of your eye lies behind the iris (the colored part) and focuses light onto the retina - a membrane located at the back of your eye that captures and records images like camera film.
 Cataracts are characterized by the clouding of the crystalline lens, obstructing the light entering the eye.

 The signs and symptoms of cataracts can vary dramatically between patients.
 One of the first indicators of age-related cataracts is a loss of clarity when reading street signs, or print on the television.
 The appearance of glare, halos, or starbursts around streetlights and oncoming headlights when driving at night are common symptoms of faster-growing subcapsular cataracts.